c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 {:toc}

 # Why DSC configuration ?
-Let's say you have configured your systems and everything is working fine, you went on vacation, but before you leave you gave access to another team within your organization to the system, let's say the servers, and when you come back some roles and features have been deleted or added, little tweaks were made either intentionally or unintentionally by your fellow colleagues which unfortunately break your golden system configuration(s) well most of the time you find yourself asking "God what did change!" you spend countless hours trying to figure out what have changed, well this is where PowerShell Desired State Configurations become handy, DSC `ENSURE` that your system has the correct configurations no matter what by preventing configurations drift.
-But wait not only that, it can also avoid waste of resources by ensuring your system is configured the way it should be, the desired way in order to prevent costly deployment failure.
+When our golden system configuration(s) break or change, well most of the time we find ourself asking "God what did change!" we spend countless hours trying to figure out what have changed, this is where PowerShell Desired State Configurations become handy, DSC can `ENSURE` that your system has the correct configurations no matter what by preventing configurations drift.
+DSC  ensure your system is configured the way it should be.

-Now let's say you had DSC configuration implemented, in that case the changes that your fellow engineers made on the system while you were on vacation DSC would have take care of them by making sure that the system configuration get reverted to it's original state.

 # DSC Structure
 A configuration is nothing more than a special kind of powershell function, the following example shows the anatomy of a simple DSC configuration.